dylanfoster/galen/README.md

 2. You'll need to add the galen binary to your PATH.
 To do this is the same as above.
 Open terminal and cd to where you unzipped galen. run this command:

-		mv galen /usr/bin and enter your password when prompted.
+		mv galen /usr/bin
+		enter your password when prompted.

 To run a specific suite (.spec)